railsbridge-boston/cookbook/README.md

 event.
 Instructions are in the [eventbrite doc](/eventbrite.md).

 To make it private, scroll down to "3.
 Additional Settings", click "Private page", and add a password.
-Now you have something to fill in the "Event registration link" with.

 It will still pop up on the RailsBridge Boston web site, which pulls in Eventbrite events automatically.
 You should hide it by running: